hygieia/hygieia/collectors/artifact/artifactory/README.md

 # Artifactory api key (required)
 artifactory.apiKey=s3cr3t

-# The repo to collect artifacts from (required) - Can provide multiple
+# The repo to collect artifacts from (required) - Can provide multiple (comma separated for each server)
-artifactory.repos[0]=prerelease
+artifactory.repos[0]=prerelease,release
 ```